Epic-Busta/PaperMC-Container/README.md

 1. `YES` will update the jar.
 2. `NO` will not update the jar
-3. `EXIT` will not do anything, terminating the docker container.
+3. `EXIT` will not do anything, terminating the container.

 #### VERSION
 ##### Set the Minecraft version.